winston/cactus/README.md

     gem install cactus

+Add jQuery to application.js (or any manifest file)

+    //= require jquery

 Add the Cactus helper in your application layout, just before the `body` closing tag.

     <%= cactus %>